-Cooking is more a reason to get people together, talking, loving each other, participating in a communal activity. – Lola
+Cooking is more a reason to get people together, talking, loving each other, participating in a communal activity. - Eleonora

 I met Lola when she commented on my Cooking Blog about a Tuscan Tomato, Cucumber & Bread Salad called Panzanella.
-She is an “Italian-American, home cook, freelance writer, translator, mother, dreamer” who has a wonderful food blog called Aglio, Olio & Peperoncino where she writes beautifully about Italian culture, lifestyle and cooking.
+She is an "Italian-American, home cook, freelance writer, translator, mother, dreamer" with a wonderful food blog called Aglio, Olio & Peperoncino where she writes beautifully about Italian culture, lifestyle, and cooking.

 I recently read two wonderful books on Tuscany called The Reluctant Tuscan and Under a Tuscan Sun (movie too) and am now inspired to learn everything I can about Italian cuisine and how their lives revolve around it.
 Lucky for us, I have met someone from Italy who can offer a glimpse of that lifestyle from first hand experience.
 I'm hoping Lola will write some more articles for us, offer up a few of her favorite recipes and describe to us what it is like to be an Italian home cook.